astashov/liftosaur/blog/docs/index.md

 And this way Squat also would use `5x5` from Bench Press on week 2, day 1.

+You can also override weight, timer or RPE of the reused exercise, like this:

+{% plannercode %}
+# Week 1
+## Day 1
+Squat / 3x8 200lb 60s
+Bench Press / ...Squat / 150lb
+{% endplannercode %}

+Bench Press would be `3x8 150lb 60s` in this case.

-One thing to note that if the reused exercise changes their weight, sets, reps, etc - after finishing a workout the reusing would be removed by the app - since the exercises are not identical anymore.
-I.e. if it was like this:
+One thing to note that if the reused exercise changes their weight, sets, reps, etc - after finishing a workout the app would try to extract the new values into overrides.
+For example, if you have the following setup:

 {% plannercode %}
 Bench Press / 3x8 75% / progress: lp(5lb)